How to Get Paid in the Philippines by a US Company

 Due to the mutual benefit of using a P&I service, it may be possible to pass on the fee to the client within the contract terms.
 This can be an ideal option for new contractor/client relationships, that still preserves some autonomy for the parties.

 A more complete solution is to use an umbrella company that is already set up in the Philippines, which can act as a third-party intermediary between you and the client.
 The umbrella company offers a layer of security for both the contractor and client.
 They are responsible for handling invoicing, payment and confirmation of contractor deliverables.
 They will also withhold taxes and social contributions for the contractor relieving you of those administrative tasks.

 Staying Compliant While Working as a Contractor

 As contracting grows in popularity, so does government interest in regulating and registering independent workers.
 You are essentially self-employed and must comply with any rules for contractors and freelancers in the Philippines.
 Your client will be equally interested to confirm that you are compliant.
-This is so that they don’t have the risk of being stuck with employer-related obligations like tax withholding or other contributions due for employees.
+This is so that they don’t have the risk of being stuck with employer-related obligations.
+These include tax withholding or other contributions due to employees.

 Contractor Laws and Regulations

 The primary contractor laws in the Philippines only apply where a worker has been engaged through an agency, and possibly an umbrella company.
 These laws will apply to the client/agency to ensure worker protection but may be more than a foreign company bargained for when recruiting a contractor.
 If you are working directly and independently with a foreign company, those rules will not apply.

 As a contractor or freelancer working in the Philippines, you still have to register with the Bureau of Internal Revenue for tax filing and payment, just like any business.
 You will have regular reporting requirements.
 However, you can also take advantage of tax deductions that may not apply to employees.
 In addition to income tax, you will also pay either a percentage tax or VAT on gross receipts.
 This typically depends on revenue levels.